commerce-docs/pbmodules/README.md

 npx https://github.com/magento-devdocs/pbmodules.git
 ```

-Then follow the on-screen instructions.
-The details are provided below.
+Then follow the on-screen prompts.
+Details about each prompt are provided below.

 ## Scaffolding extension modules